strangerstudios/pmpro-register-helper/readme.txt

 *This plugin will no longer be maintained.*

-If you were using the member directory features, you should use the PMPro Member Directory plugin: https://www.paidmembershipspro.com/add-ons/member-directory/
+If you were using the member directory features, you should use the [PMPro Member Directory plugin](https://www.paidmembershipspro.com/add-ons/member-directory/).

-If you were using the Register Form module with PMPro, you should consider using the PMPro Sign Up Shortcode plugin: https://www.paidmembershipspro.com/add-ons/pmpro-signup-shortcode/
+If you were using the Register Form module with PMPro, you should consider using the [PMPro Sign Up Shortcode plugin](https://www.paidmembershipspro.com/add-ons/pmpro-signup-shortcode/)).

 If you were using the Register Form without PMPro, you can continue to use this plugin, but note that it will no longer be maintained.

-If you were using the Restrict by Email/Username feature, you should use this code snippet instead: https://github.com/strangerstudios/pmpro-snippets-library/blob/dev/checkout/restrict-checkout-by-email-or-username.php
+If you were using the Restrict by Email/Username feature, you should use [this code snippet instead](https://github.com/strangerstudios/pmpro-snippets-library/blob/dev/checkout/restrict-checkout-by-email-or-username.php).

 ### The most popular WordPress plugin for custom user fields and member profiles.